-It is possible to download the Z80A source from this tool here: http://www.logonsystem.eu/html/downloadlogon.htm
+It is possible to download the Z80A source from this tool here: http://logonsystem.fr/down/CalcCpuv4.asm

 To use it, you have to pass a start address (in HL) and an end address (in DE) for the code concerned.
-The function returns to BC the calculated number of $\mu$ s.
+The function returns to BC the calculated number of μ s.
 It is thus simple to be able to calculate the necessary compensation over a given fixed period of time.

-In order to generalize the application of this tool to several "portions" of code, we can define a structure pointed out by IX and containing the call and compensation parameters:
+In order to generalize the application of this tool to several "portions" of code, we can define a structure pointed out by IX and containing the call and compensation parameters: CCPU_UNITY; Unity Compensation of CPU